rust-bitcoin/rust-bitcoin/README.md

 This library should always compile with any combination of features on **Rust 1.48.0**.

-To build with the MSRV you will need to pin some dependencies:
+To build with the MSRV you will need to pin `serde` (if you have the feature enabled)

 ```
+# serde 1.0.157 uses syn 2.0 which requires edition 2021
 cargo update -p serde --precise 1.0.156
-cargo update -p syn --precise 1.0.107
 ```

+before building.
+(And if your code is a library, your downstream users will need to run these commands, and so on.)

 ## Installing Rust